touwen75/Marlin/README.md

-Additional documentation can be found in the repository [DerAndere1/Marlin at https://github.com](https://github.com/DerAndere1/Marlin/tree/Marlin2ForPipetBot) or on the [PipetBot-A8 project homepage](https://it-by-derandere.blogspot.com/p/pipetbot-a8.html) that is part of the Blog [IT! by DerAndere](https://it-by-derandere.blogspot.com/).
+Additional documentation can be found in the repository [DerAndere1/Marlin at https://github.com](https://github.com/DerAndere1/Marlin/tree/Marlin2ForPipetBot) or on the [PipetBot-A8 project homepage](https://it-by-derandere.blogspot.com/p/pipetbot-a8.html) that is part of the blog [IT! by DerAndere](https://it-by-derandere.blogspot.com/).
-For CNC machines with additional axes I, (J, (K)) that drive pumps or other tools.
+For CNC machines with additional axes I, (J, (K)) that drive pumps or other tools: lab robots (liquid handling robots, "pipetting robots").
 Please test this firmware and let us know if it misbehaves in any way.
 Volunteers are standing by!